ElenkaSan/AI_Real_State_Assistent/README.md

 ```
 {
-    "response": "Based on the provided context, there are no suites with rent below $90 per square foot per year.
-The suite mentioned, Suite 903 at 104-110 E 40th St, has a rent of $95.00 per square foot per year.",
+    "response": "Yes, there is a property available at 315 Fifth Ave, Suite 906, with a rent of $85.00 per square foot per year.",
     "duration_ms": 2008
 }
 ```